-The provider had quality assurance processes to encourage learning and continuous improvement.
+The provider had thorough quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, radiographs and infection prevention and control.
 Staff kept records of the results of these audits and the resulting action plans and improvements.

-The registered manager showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff, for example trainee staff were encouraged to complete additional training during down time from practice duties.
+The principal dentist and the practice manager showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+If any course identified by staff was thought to be of benefit to the practice the company would pay any fees this incurred.

-Staff completed 'highly recommended' training as stated in the General Dental Council professional standards.
+Staff completed 'highly recommended' training as per General Dental Council professional standards.
 The provider supported and encouraged staff to complete continuing professional development.